yanisbensaid/Area-mirror/TEAM_WORKFLOW.md

 4. **Manual Review**: Code review and approval
 5. **Merge to Staging**: Changes merged to personal repo `main` branch
 6. **Staging Deployment**: Automatic deployment to staging server for verification
-7. **Production Promotion**: If staging tests pass, automatically:
+7. **Production Promotion**: If staging tests pass:
-   - Push changes to organization repo (`EpitechPGE3-2025/G-DEV-500-MPL-5-1-area-2`)
+   - **Automatic**: Hot deployment to production server (immediate)
-   - Deploy to production server
+   - **Manual**: Repository admin syncs to organization repo when ready

-   - Restart production services
+> **Note**: Due to organization SAML SSO requirements, the organization repository sync is manual but production deployment is automatic after successful staging validation.

 ### 👥 For Team Members